Sunday, April 30, 2017

 Stewart Kirby writes for

 He can make balloons do things!
-Like appear out of thin air, perhaps inter-dimensionally, envelope a man, struggling helpless inside, and carry him away high over a rocky gorge before, haha, suddenly disappearing!
+Like appear out of thin air, perhaps inter-dimensionally, envelope a man, struggling helpless inside (so funny!), and carry him away high over a sharp rocky gorge before, haha, suddenly disappearing!
 Poof!
-Like that.
-See, what makes it funny is that the man then falls to the hard rocky place way down there.
+Just like that, no more balloon.
+See now, what makes it funny is that the man then falls to the hard rocky place way down there.
 And gets all broken.

-So: power over balloons, plus he swings a mean ax.
-Also he has power over other clowns.
+So: power over balloons, plus he swings a mean ax!
+So funny.
+Of course he has power over other clowns.
 They become entranced and unwittingly perform his bidding!
 He can control clown hordes.

 Sometimes Axklown wears a wing suit.
 It's a full-body latex superhero-type deal, with dark clown colors stylized, like one of those tuxedo t-shirts, all classy.
 Yes, he does drive a small car, but it gets great gas mileage, and with the money he saves he's able to buy gasoline to squirt out of the flower on his lapel all over you before striking a match.
-Although sometimes it's bleach, other times other things, always following the comedic flow and just doing whatever's funny.
-Usually the ax...
+HaHa!
+Although sometimes it's bleach, other times other things, always Axklown follows the comedic flow and just does whatever's funny.
+Usually with the ax...

 Yeah, goin' ahead and starting yet another.
 Better to do it than to not.
 Try to hit it when I can.
 Gotta keep it fresh.
 Gotta dance harder for ya.